sungsoo-ahn/2025/_posts/2025-04-28-linear-gnn-convergence-restated.md

 {% include figure.html path="assets/img/2025-04-28-linear-gnn-convergence-restated/fig2-V2.png" class="img-fluid" %}

 By connecting the dots, now the *continuous* change in loss can be described by an Ordinary Differential Equation (ODE).
-With some gradient calculations and simplifications, the result comes down to this beautiful expression:
+With some gradient calculus and simplifications, the result comes down to this beautiful expression:

 {% include figure.html path="assets/img/2025-04-28-linear-gnn-convergence-restated/fig3-V3.png" width="100" %}